 Sew all the way around with a 1cm seam allowance leaving a 5cm gap in the lining to turn the stocking through to the right side.

-Push the lining inside making it sit flat and in the right places.
+Push the lining inside of the outer stocking.
+Make sure it’s sitting flat and in place.
 Press the stocking all over with your iron.